chbighammsft/add-in-docs/outlook/add-in-commands-for-outlook.md

 ## Where do add-in commands appear in the UI?

-Add-in commands are supported for four scenarios:
+Add-in commands are supported for five scenarios:

 ### Reading a message

-When the user is reading a message, add-in commands added to the default tab appear on the  **Home** tab when viewing the message in the reading pane and in the **Message** tab for a pop-out read form.
+When the user is reading a message, add-in commands added to the default tab appear on the
+**Home** tab when viewing the message in the reading pane and in the **Message** tab for a pop-out read form.

 ### Composing a message

 When the user is composing a message, add-in commands added to the default tab appear on the  **Message** tab.

 ### Creating or viewing an appointment or meeting as the organizer

 When creating or viewing an appointment or meeting as the organizer, add-in commands added to the default tab appear on the  **Meeting**,  **Meeting Occurrence**,  **Meeting Series**, or  **Appointment** tabs on pop-out forms.
 However, if the user selects an item in the calendar but doesn't open the pop-out, the add-in's ribbon group won't be visible in the ribbon.

 ### Viewing a meeting as an attendee

 When viewing a meeting as an attendee, add-in commands added to the default tab appear on the  **Meeting**,  **Meeting Occurrence**, or  **Meeting Series** tabs on pop-out forms.
 However, if a user selects an item in the calendar but doesn't open the pop-out, the add-in's ribbon group won't be visible in the ribbon

+### Using a module extension

+When using a module extension, add-in commands appear on the extension's custom tab.

 ## Additional resources